alwz1/disaster_response_pipelines/README.md

 The text messages are processed to make lower cases, remove puntuations, and stop words.
 They are then tokenized and lemmatized.

+The ML pipeline consists of CountVectorizer and TfidfTransformer as text_pipeline along with two custom transformers TextLengthExtractor() which extracts text length and StartingVerbExtractor() which returns true if the first word is an appropriate verb or RT for retweet.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>